kiuone/PGPTracker/README.md

 ## Installation

-PGPTracker is a pip-installable package that requires **Conda** to manage its bioinformatics dependencies (QIIME 2 and R).
+PGPTracker is a pip-installable package that requires **Conda** to manage its bioinformatics dependencies (QIIME 2 and PICRUSt2).

 ### Step 1: Create and Activate Base Environment
 Create and activate a clean Conda environment (Python 3.10+ recommended).